itorepo/libs/README.md

-# utils
+# Libraries
-Different types of utilities modules made for easier development process and for better projects performance
+Different types of code libraries proved to be useful when extracted for the sinle place of supervision